 Depending on your preferences, you may be able to make significant weight savings by choosing a sleeping bag with specific design features.
 For instance,

 A tapered mummy bag will be lighter than an otherwise equivalent rectangular bag.

 A quilt will generally be lighter than a traditional fully-enclosed bag (and sometimes more versatile).

-Or consider going with a hoodless bag.
+Consider going with a hoodless bag.
 As well as providing weight savings, they can be more comfortable for some front or side sleepers.
 Consider using a backpacking pillow or sleeping pad sheet to reduce the discomfort of sleeping against your sticky sleeping pad.